-Protect the water quantity and water quality of water bodies and submerged habitats through best management practices, buffering, regulatory control and coordination with the applicable regulatory agencies.
+Protect the structure, water quantity and water quality of water bodies and submerged habitats including native submergent and emergent aquatic vegetation, and aquatic wildlife, through best management practices, buffering, regulatory control and coordination with the applicable regulatory management agencies.

-Strategy 10.03A(1): Hernando County will maintain a Riverine Protection Ordinance that regulates and manages land use activities located within one (1) mile of the Weeki Wachee River, the Mud River, the Withlacoochee River and the Little Withlacoochee River to address:
+Strategy 10.03A(1): Hernando County shall will maintain a Riverine Protection Ordinance that regulates and manages all-land use activities located within one (1) mile of along the Weeki Wachee River, the Mud River, the Withlacoochee River and the Little Withlacoochee River in order to buffer the impacts of development on riverine systems.
+The ordinance shall apply, at a minimum, to land use activities located within one (1) mile of the bank along all designated Hernando County rivers and shall to address:

-- a. setbacks and buffers in order to provide for natural floodways and minimize flood damage; - b. the preservation of natural vegetation to supply naturally functional stormwater treatment and scenic beauty; - the preservation of native flora and fauna in order to preserve healthy fish and wildlife populations; - d. the design of drainage systems to prevent the flow of inadequately treated stormwater runoff into the applicable river; - e. riverine access design standards that minimize vegetative alteration and shoreline degradation.
+- a. setbacks and buffers in order to provide for natural floodways and minimize flood damage; - b. the preservation of natural vegetation to supply naturally functional stormwater treatment and scenic beauty; - the preservation of native flora and fauna in order to preserve healthy fish and wildlife populations; - the design of drainage systems to prevent the flow of inadequately treated stormwater runoff into the applicable - riverine access design standards that minimize vegetative alteration and shoreline degradation.

-Strategy 10.03A(2): Vertical seawalls should be discouraged along the shorelines of natural water bodies such as rivers, lakes, springs, bays and the Gulf of Mexico.
-Sloping revetment structures with cantilevered or pile-supported docks or walkways should be encouraged as the accepted method to protect surface waters.
-Where vertical seawalls are determined to be the best alternative for shoreline stabilization, at least one row of riprap boulders shall be installed along the seawall.
+Strategy 10.03A(2): Vertical seawalls shouldshall be discouraged along the shorelines of natural water bodies such as rivers, lakes, springs, bays and the Gulf of Mexico.
+Only sSloping revetment structures with cantilevered or pile-supported docks or walkways should be encouraged as the accepted method to protect surface watersare allowed.
+Where vertical seawalls are determined to be the best alternative for shoreline stabilizationinstalled along manmade shorelines such as canals, at least one row of riprap boulders shall be installed along the seawalltoe (bottom edge) of the structure.

-Strategy 10.03A(3): Coordinate with the applicable regulatory agencies to monitor and establish, as needed, boating regulations and no-wake zones aimed at protecting native wildlife, shorelines and submerged aquatic vegetation.
+Strategy 10.03A(3): Hernando County will work Coordinate with the applicable regulatory agencies to monitor and establish, as needed, boating regulations and no-wake zones aimed at protecting native wildlife, shorelines and submerged aquatic vegetation.

-Strategy 10.03A(4): Implement erosion control standards in its land development regulations and facility design guidelines that address:
+Strategy 10.03A(4): Hernando County shall i Implement erosion control standards in its land development regulations and facility design guidelines that address:

-- a. control of erosion and sedimentation from construction activities adjacent to any open water body or stormwater conveyance, to include silt screens and turbidity control measures appropriate to the site; - b. retention of natural sloping topography and vegetated setbacks from open water bodies both during and after construction; - c. establishment of rooted vegetation immediately after site construction to minimize erosion and loss of top soil to sedimentation; - d. discouragement of seawalls and encouragement of sloping revetment structures overlaying appropriate filter fabric along shorelines.
+- a. control of erosion and sedimentation from construction activities adjacent to any open water body or stormwater conveyance, to include silt screens and turbidity control measures appropriate to the site; - b. retention of natural sloping topography and vegetated setbacks from open water bodies both during and after construction; - c. establishment of rooted vegetation immediately after site construction to minimize erosion and loss of top soil to sedimentation: - d. discouragement of seawalls and encouragement of sloping revetment structures overlaying appropriate filter fabric along shorelines.